Getting Started with Slider Revolution: A Comprehensive Guide for Beginners

 There’s truly a plethora of options for customizing the background of your slides.
 You can add YouTube Video slides, Vimeo Video slides, etc. Adding a video to Slider Revolution requires a whole separate article, so I’ll skip it for now.
 But I’ll be back with more on that in the near future.

-Under Parallax/3D you can customize the parallax effect for each slide.
-Just make sure Parallax is enabled in your Slider Settings.
+Under On Scroll > Parallax & 3D Settings you can customize the parallax effect for each slide.
+Just make sure Parallax is enabled in your Module General Options.

 If you’d like your background image to zoom in or out, the experts from Slider Revolution have made the Ken Burns effect, which you can turn on and customize in the dedicated Ken Burns panel.

-You can change the way your slide enters the screen under the Slide Animation tab.
+You can change the way your slide enters the screen under the Slide Options > Animation > Slide Animation tab.
 The default animation is Fade.
 If you leave the default Fade option, your slider background will simply fade in.
-Here, you will also find a field for configuring the animation duration, which is set to 300ms by default.
+Here, you will also find a field for configuring the animation duration, which is set to 1000ms by default.

 Adding Layers to Your Slides

 Now that we’ve gone through the basic slide options, we’re ready to start adding layers to our slide.
-Scroll down to the work frame and hover the Add Layer button with your mouse cursor.
+Hop over to the work frame and hover the Add Layer button with your mouse cursor.
 You’ll see a dropdown with different layer options.

 Now let’s add a new image layer.
 You may wonder why we’d add an image and not text, to begin with.
 Truth be told, it’s actually a lot easier to work with image layers than with text layers.
 But don’t worry, I’ll tackle text layers in a separate section below.